 As an industry, we face systemic challenges to recruiting and hiring the highly skilled talent required for the technical innovation and complex development we do, particularly for engineers.
 In 2022, the challenges intensified due to a quicker-thananticipated recovery in commercial aerospace from the COVID-19 pandemic combined with substantial increases in defense spending.
 Recruiting demand also intensified by continued higher rates of attrition.
-At the same time, the growth of engineering graduates remained relatively flat at only 2%.13
+At the same time, the growth of engineering graduates remained relatively flat at only 2%.

 The result is unprecedented demand for talent that far outpaces supply, leading to increased competition with other high-tech sectors.
-As we enter 2023, research suggests the sector will face a shortage of roughly 30,000 engineers required to meet current demand, with that number increasing through 2030.13 In addition, women comprise only 17% of engineering roles within the sector and people of color only 31%.14 quality and diversity across both the student body and within the majors from which Raytheon Technologies most often recruits.
+As we enter 2023, research suggests the sector will face a shortage of roughly 30,000 engineers required to meet current demand, with that number increasing through 2030.13 In addition, women comprise only 17% of engineering roles within the sector and people of color only 31%.